 The economies of scale debate isn’t so much about the cost of power (generation) as it is who retains the power (of ownership) over the electricity system.
 If the utility owns large-scale solar and wind projects or buys power from big ones, it will still need to deploy capital to bolster the transmission system (and earn a return on that investment).
 But if trends continue, and electric customers instead reduce their purchases with efficiency and by producing their own electricity (e.g. with rooftop solar), the old model falls apart.

-The utility response to this trend shows they understand this fear of business failure.
+The utility response to this trend shows they fear a potential business failure.

 The Brattle Group’s 2015 study exhorting the benefits of utility-scaled solar was financed by the Edison Electric Institute, the trade organization representing investor-owned utility companies.
 A 2013 study from Edison noted that competition from customer-owned distributed solar was an existential threat to their business model, and a 2014 report from Berkeley Labs confirms this fear: more solar won’t be bad for customers, but it could be really bad for utility shareholders.
 The graphic below illustrates data from the Berkeley Labs report, showing the minimal impact to electricity rates if one in 10 customers had solar power, but the much bigger hit to utility shareholder profits.

 The relative costs of distributed solar to the customer versus the shareholder help explain the political landscape for solar, where utilities are fighting rearguard actions against net metering and other policies that support distributed solar across the country.

 The poor outlook also explains why utilities are trying to change the language of renewable energy, to favor their continued control and ownership.
 In their Orwellian newspeak, rooftop solar becomes “private solar,” in contrast to “universal solar” that utilities will own and control.